civictechdc/dc-campaign-finance-scraper/README.md

   --report-type [exp|con]  The type of report. (exp -> expenses, con ->
                            contributions)  [default: con]
   --help                   Show this message and exit.
-$ dc-campaign-finance-data records
+$ dc-campaign-finance-scraper records
 "Committee Name","Candidate Name","Contributor","Address","city","state","Zip","Contributor Type","Contribution Type","Employer Name","Employer Address","Amount","Date of Receipt"
 "AJ Cooper at large","A.J  Cooper ","Cooper, A.J ","1212 Delafield Pl., NW","Washington","DC","20011","Candidate","Check","","","$2,000.00","1/24/2014"
-$ dc-campaign-finance-data records_json --help
+$ dc-campaign-finance-scraper records_json --help
-Usage: dc-campaign-finance-data records_json [OPTIONS]
+Usage: dc-campaign-finance-scraper records_json [OPTIONS]

   A list all transactions for all campaigns running for OFFICE in YEAR.
   Either the expenses of the campaign or the contributions of the campaign,